Window Cliffs State Natural Area: Geology

-It consists of silicastone, with smaller amounts of calcareous siltstone and argillaceous limestone bands and nodules of dense chert.

 Below is Chattanooga Shale is a carbonaceous, fissile shale about 8 m thick and crops out in settings similar to the Leipers–Catheys.

 Bottom is The Leipers Limestone Leipers–Catheys Catheys Formation unit contains coarse-grained, fine-grained, and argillaceous limestone and has a maximum exposed thickness of 45 m.
 In the incised stream valleys, this unit crops out at the base of the slopes and on the valley floor.

 Biology

 The Window Cliffs' flora was inventoried by Tennessee Tech in cooperation with Tennessee Department of Environment and Conservation (TDEC) in 2016.

+The cliff face plant community is classified as a Central Interior Calcareous Cliff and Talus plant community.

 The best quality forest communities in the natural area consist of oak and hickory uplands with American beech and eastern hemlock in the coves.
+One study of Eastern hemlocks in this area gave an average age of 64 years.

 The cliffs are one of only two known locations in Tennessee of the state-endangered species plains muhly.
 It is a native grass that grows in clumps.
 It is commonly found on the shortgrass prairie habitat in the western plains of central Canada and the central United States.